lheywang/WirelessSpeaker/README.md

 > **NOTES**
 > For using the ssh / scp functions, a properly configured RasbperryPi need to be present.
 > Please refer to their own documentation for theses functionnalities.

+> **NOTES**
+> For using Doxygen, a proper LaTeX suite shall be installed and configured.
+> Required modules : TexLive Full + graphwiz.